rkitover/windows-dev-guide/README.md

 time, if everything went well, ssh will prompt you to trust the host key, and on subsequent connections you will connect with no prompts.

-You can now run console elevated commands using the `sudo` function.
+You can now run PowerShell and console elevated commands using the `sudo` function.

 ### Using PowerShell Gallery